What do narcissists fear?

 Insecurities can cause most people to fear abandonment or being alone, self-doubt and lack of confidence can also make people fear rejection, where people not on the disorder might hold onto someone who is bad for them for fear of loneliness, a narcissist holds on so they can be the one to reject and abandon the person, a narcissist will hold on just long enough until they can discard at the worst possible moment and move straight on.

-They are extremely sensitive, but that sensitivity is only for themselves to feel and see about themselves, they are not sensitive, understanding or empathetic to other people’s needs of feelings only ever their own.
+Narcissists can be extremely sensitive, but that sensitivity is only for themselves to feel and see about themselves.
+They are not sensitive, understanding or empathetic to other people’s needs or feelings, only ever their own.

 Where most healthy people don’t want to be ignored or ignore others, why going no contact can leave you with feelings of guilt, as we want to be liked, be able to communicate and compromise with others, want to end any conflict and any pain.
 Whereas a narcissist often lacks in object consistency, so if they perceive that someone has criticised them in any way, they will not care for that person and go for the silent treatment.
 Yet, as they feel entitled and superior, as they require attention from others if someone falls silent and ignores the narcissist, this angers a narcissist deeply.
 They will often up their games to get negative attention.